aliemteam/aliemcards/README.md

 ---
 ```

-### Adding Cards to Database
+### Building the Site and Data Store

 The cards are processed using [Gulp](http://gulpjs.com).
 There is a `gulpfile.js` in the main directory contains the code to run this task.
-It is run from the command line via `npm run gulp`.
-[Torus](http://torus.sh) is needed for database access secrets.
+The `package.json` includes scripts to run the various development and production builds, as per usual.

-The gulp task runs through each markdown file, processes the frontmatter and then uploads new cards, and updates changed cards in a [Mongo database](https://www.mongodb.com).
-The database is hosted on [MLab](https://mlab.com)'s free tier.
+The gulp task runs through each markdown file, processes the frontmatter and creates a master `data.json` file.
+That data forms the basis for the [GraphQL](http://graphql.org/) API.

-Communication from the script to the database is via the [Mongoose](http://mongoosejs.com) ORM.
-The necessary `Schema` files for both `gulpfile.js` build and then `api.js` server are in the `/app/server/models` folder.

-Configuration and authentication information is stored in a `.env` file that is not uploaded to the GitHub repository for security reasons.
-Using the [dotenv](https://www.npmjs.com/package/dotenv) package these variables are available throughout the app.
-These details also need to be added to OpenShift as custom environmental variables - more below.
+The build process also uploads images to the [Amazon Web Service CDN Cloudfront](https://aws.amazon.com/).
+This build step requires the [AWS CLI](https://aws.amazon.com/cli/) and is run via a bash script `awsbuild.sh`.

 ## ALiEM Cards Website

-The `www` folder contains files for the website.

 ### Frontend

-The `client` folder contains the necessary pieces for a [ReactJS](https://facebook.github.io/react/)-based frontend.
-This is a simple [ReactJS](https://facebook.github.io/react/) website that makes ajax calls to the API - documented below.
+The `app` folder contains the necessary pieces for a [ReactJS](https://facebook.github.io/react/)-based frontend.
+This is a simple [ReactJS](https://facebook.github.io/react/) website that makes ajax calls to the GraphQL API.

-The `assets` folder contains static assets, e.g. images, css files, etc. CSS from the site is based on the simple and barebones [Skeleton Framework](https://skeleton-framework.github.io).
-Various components have been broken out, and [Stylus](http://stylus-lang.com) is used as a CSS pre-processor.
+The `assets` folder contains static assets, e.g. images, css files, etc. Various style components have been broken out, and [Stylus](http://stylus-lang.com) is used as a CSS pre-processor.

 ### Backend

+The `index.js` file in the root folder contains the [ExpressJS](https://expressjs.com) server that powers the site.

-The `server.js` file contains the primary backend file for the website.
-It is built using [ExpressJS](https://expressjs.com) to handle routing.
-Routes specific to the API live in the `routes/api.js` file.
+The `server` folder contains the primary backend resources for the website, primarily schema files for GraphQL and the [Normalizr](https://github.com/paularmstrong/normalizr) helper library.

-The backend is configured to serve the `index.html` to all routes not matching any of the patterns listed ahead of it in the main `server.js` file.
-This is necessary for clean URIs using [React Router](https://github.com/reactjs/react-router-tutorial).

-It is also configured with OpenShift environmental variables as defaults for launching the server so it works when deployed or on a development machine.

 ### OpenShift